DigitalFabricationLab-NYIT-SoAD/resources/UserGuides/CNCmills/README.md

 Some materials that machine great are

   Wood

   Hardwood (NOT dimensional lumber, 2x4s, 4x4s, etc)

   Plywood (this comes in various grades)

   Plastics

   Acrylic

   Polycarbonate

   Foam

   Extruded polystyrene (aka purple or pink foam, often used as insulation panels)

   HDU (High Density Urethane).
 Comes in 3 different densities

   Low density – pink/salmon

   Med density – beige

   High density – pale green

   For all other materials, check with the fablab first!!!

   You may need to glue up layers of material to achieve the desired stock material thickness.

 The type of glue and clamping method you should use depends on your material size and type.
 Work with the fablab to hone in on the best approach, but remember, the quality of the glue-up highly impacts the quality of the final output and ultimately falls within your responsibility

-GLUE MUST BE DRY BEFORE THE STOCK GOES ON THE MILL
+GLUE MUST BE DRY BEFORE THE STOCK GOES ON THE MILL.
+Typically, at least 24 hours are needed.

 File Setup...
 You will need...